NPARC Alliance Validation Archive

 Since the flow is supersonic, the inflow boundary I1 of the domain starts - 0.2 ft ahead of the apex of the cone and flow conditions are FROZEN.
 The outflow boundary IMAX is at approximately 1.0 ft with supersonic outflow, and so, is specified as an OUTFLOW boundary with extrapolation.
 The J1 boundary contains the axis-of-symmetry and the cone surface and is specified as an INVISCID WALL.
 The JMAX boundary is the supersonic freestream, and so, is specified as FROZEN.
 For three-dimensional computations, the K1 and KMAX boundaries are specified as REFLECTION planes.

-The grids for the axisymmetric and three-dimensional domains are cone10.axi.x and cone10.3D.x, respectively, and are in Plot3d format (unformatted, multi-zone, 3D, whole, single-precision).
-These are converted to the common grid file format as cone10.axi.cgd and cone10.3D.cgd, respectively.
-The grid size of the grids is (121,81,5) with only one K plane used for the planar axisymmetric computations.
+The grids for the axisymmetric and three-dimensional domains are cone10.x.axi.fmt and cone10.x.3D.fmt, respectively, and are in Plot3d format (formatted, multi-zone, 3D, whole, double-precision).
+These are converted to the common grid file format as cone10.WindUS3.axi.cgd and cone10.WindUS3.3D.cgd, respectively.
+The grid size of the three-dimensional grid is (121,81,5).
+The axisymmetric grid uses only one K plane for the planar axisymmetric computations.

 The boundary conditions are implemented through GMAN as